 You can read the full interview here.

-This explosion of colour is located in the hipster part of town where you’ll find cool bars to hang out and there’s a nearby park popular with skaters.
+This explosion of colour is located in the hipster part of town so it’s worth venturing to this area simply for the vibes alone.
+Here, you’ll find cool bars, cafes, shops and a park that’s popular with skaters.

-Now here’s a side story… Stink Fish also created another mural with a similar aesthetic in Malmö whilst partaking in Art Scape, which, after only a few days of completion, was removed by a cleaning company who mistook it for careless graffiti.
-Embarrassing.
+There’s a somewhat amusing story attached to the mural.
+Prior to this work, Stinkfish had created another mural with a similar aesthetic in Malmö whilst partaking in Art Scape.
+However, after only a few days of completion, it was removed by a cleaning company who mistook it for careless graffiti.
+Annoying!

 Read more → Discover the best things to do in Malmö.